Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 #### Spread operator with arrow function

-Whenever we like to write an arrow function which takes unlimited number of arguments we use a spread operator.
+Whenever we like to write an arrow function which takes an unlimited number of arguments we use a spread operator.
 If we use a spread operator as a parameter, the argument passed when we invoke a function will change to an array.

 ```js